Polynomial functor (type theory): Definition

-Note that this assignment is not only truly functorial in extensional type theories (see #Properties).
+Note that this assignment is only truly functorial in extensional type theories (see #Properties).

 Properties

 In intensional type theories, such functions are not truly functors, because the universe type is not strictly a category (the field of homotopy type theory is dedicated to exploring how the universe type behaves more like a higher category).
 However, it is functorial up to propositional equalities, that is, the following identity types are inhabited:

 for any functions f and g and any type X, where $\mathsf{id}_X$ is the identity function on the type X.